The health pass is mandatory to access the zoo.

-From July 21, any visitor over the age of 18 must present their health pass at the entrance of the park.
+Any visitor over the age of 18 who wants to visit the park must present their health pass at the entrance.
 It consists of either:

 - a proof of complete Covid-19 vaccination obtained: